Civil Air Patrol

 CIVIL AIR PATROL ASSESSMENT PROGRAM

-The Civil Air Patrol Assessment Program consists of inspections, staff assistance visits and self-assessments.
-The program exists to protect the CAP organization by ensuring the various laws, rules, policies and agreements governing CAP programs are complied with.
+The Civil Air Patrol Assessment Program consists of Compliance Inspections (CIs) and Subordinate Unit Inspections (SUIs).
+The program exists to protect the CAP organization by ensuring compliance with the various rules, policies and agreements governing CAP programs.
 The program also helps its members meet the demands of CAP’s many rules, regulations and policies.

-Wing inspections are a joint CAP and CAP-USAF activity where representatives of both headquarters attempt to determine how well a wing is managed and whether it is meeting its mission.
+Wing CIs are a joint CAP and CAP-USAF activity where representatives of both headquarters attempt to determine how well a wing is managed and whether it is meeting its mission.

-Self-Assessments are conducted by any headquarters, commander or staff officer on his/her own unit or activity to determine how well he/she is doing.
+Self-Assessments are conducted by any unit commander or staff officer on their own unit or activity to determine how well the unit is doing.
+There is no schedule for self-assessments, but it recommended that it be done when a staff officer is newly assigned or about midway between SUIs.

-Specific details about scheduling and conducting IG inspections, SAVs, SUIs and Self-Assessments are described in CAPR 20-3.
+Specific details about scheduling and conducting CIs and SUIs are described in CAPR 20-3.

-The CAP/IG and CAP-USAF/IG jointly publish a compliance inspection checklist for wings and for units below the wing.
-These checklists will be used for conducting an inspection of the appropriate level organization.
+The CAP/IGI publishes compliance inspection worksheets for wings and for units below the wing.
+These worksheets will be used for conducting an inspection of the appropriate level organization.
+Compliance questions are developed by the Offices or Primary Responsibility (OPRs) at National Headquarters for mission-critical areas.